 Lake-effect storms occur along a stretch of shoreline of a lake or downwind some distance from the shore and are caused by the modification of cold, subfreezing air by the relatively warmer lake water.
+Lake effect snow storms may also occur as a result of the cold air movement.

 The intensity of the lake-effect storm depends upon several factors: the temperature contrast between the lake surface and the air passing over it, the over-water distance the air has traversed (the fetch), and the regional weather situation.
+Wind direction is a key component in terms of determining which areas may receive lake effect snow, as will the geography of the terrain and water.